vkrasnov/h2-compression-dictionaries/draft-vkrasnov-h2-compression-dictionaries.md

 significantly, while not requiring significant additional processing time, and is supported by most LZ based compression formats.

-This document introduces a mechanism for using previously tranmitted data over HTTP/2 as a dictionary to be used with an underlying compression algorithm.
+This document introduces a mechanism for using previously transmitted data over HTTP/2 as a dictionary to be used with an underlying compression algorithm.

 ## Conventions and Terminology